Taxodium distichum 'Secrest'

 A slow growing variety with a spreading, flat bun shaped habit that forms a spectacular wide shrub over time; narrow, ferny green leaves turn a golden brown in fall, a wonderful color accent shrub for the garden or landscape

-Secrest Baldcypress has attractive green foliage which emerges light green in spring.
+Secrest Baldcypress is a dwarf conifer which is primarily valued in the landscape or garden for its interestingly mounded form.
+It has attractive green deciduous foliage which emerges light green in spring.
 The ferny bipinnately compound leaves are highly ornamental and turn an outstanding gold in the fall.
-Neither the flowers nor the fruit are ornamentally significant.
-The shaggy indian red bark adds an interesting dimension to the landscape.
+The shaggy antique red bark adds an interesting dimension to the landscape.

 Secrest Baldcypress is a multi-stemmed deciduous shrub with a mounded form.
 It lends an extremely fine and delicate texture to the landscape composition which can make it a great accent feature on this basis alone.